gardenlinux/gardenlinux/tests/README.md

 #### CHROOT

-CHROOT tests are designed to run directly on your platform within a `chroot` environment and boosts up the time for the integration tests that do not need any target platform.
+CHROOT tests are designed to run directly on your platform within a `chroot` environment and boosts up the time for the platform tests that do not need any target platform.

 Notes:
  * A local SSH server is started inside the chroot environment.
 The tests communicate via ssh to execute cmds in the image under test.
- * CHROOT will run inside your `integration-test` Docker container
+ * CHROOT will run inside your `platform-test` Docker container
  * Podman container needs `SYS_ADMIN`, `MKNOD`, `AUDIT_WRITE` and `NET_RAW` capability
  * Temporary SSH keys are auto generated and injected